Tin Hau Temple, Causeway Bay

 The Tin Hau Temple in Causeway Bay is one of the Tin Hau temples in Hong Kong.
 It is located at 10 Tin Hau Temple Road, Causeway Bay, east of Victoria Park, in Eastern District, on Hong Kong Island.
-The temple has given its name to the MTR station serving it (Island line), and consequently the neighboring area of Tin Hau.
+The temple has given its name to the MTR station serving it (Island line), and consequently the neighbouring area of Tin Hau.

 History

 The original temple dates back to 1747 (the date of the temple bell) and was built by members of the Tai family, a family of Hakkas from Guangdong, who first settled in Kowloon.
 Legend has it, the family used to travel by boat to Causeway Bay to gather grass and discovered an incense burner found floating miraculously on the sea.
 This incident gave rise to one of the pre-colonial names for Hong Kong Island, Hung Heung Lo (Red Incense-burner island).

 The present building dates back to 1868 and despite renovations, is still largely in its original form.
 It is now located inland as a consequence of land reclamation, originally being on the waterfront.